Pomegranate-Glazed Cornish Game Hens with Pine-Nut-and-Currant Bread Stuffing

-2. Preheat the oven to 450°F (232°C) and adjust the rack to the middle of the oven.
+- Preheat the oven to 450°F (230°C).
+Adjust the oven rack to the middle of the oven.

-4. Salt the cavities of the game hens and fill each with 1/2 cup of the stuffing.
+- Salt the cavities of the game hens and fill each with 1/2 cup of the stuffing.
 Tie the legs together with kitchen twine and tuck the wing tips underneath.

-5. Season the outside of game hens well with salt.
+- Season the outside of game hens well with salt.
 (The glaze contains plenty of pepper, so no additional pepper is needed.)
-Place the hens on a rack in a large roasting pan, or on a baking sheet with a lip, making sure they're not touching.
+Place the hens on a rack in a large roasting pan or on a rimmed baking sheet, making sure they're not touching.
 Roast for 20 minutes.

-6. Continue to roast the hens for 45 minutes, brushing with the glaze every 15 minutes.
+- Continue to roast the hens for 45 minutes, brushing with the glaze every 15 minutes.
 Five minutes before removing the birds from the oven, give a final brush of glaze.

 - Transfer the game hens to a platter and remove the twine.
 Loosely cover with foil and let them rest for 10 minutes.